Globally Scalable Glacier Mapping by Deep Learning Matches Expert Delineation Accuracy: Discussion

-\paragraph{Model performance.} The GlaViTU model consistently outperforms DeepLabv3+/ResNeSt-101 across all regions, producing good-quality results for the majority of the images.
-Challenges still persist, for instance, identifying debris-covered tongues remains a complex task.
-GlaViTU also faces issues in accurately classifying shadowed ice.
-For dense ice m\'elange, it exhibits a significant number of false positives.
-Furthermore, unexpected artefacts occasionally occur on coastlines.
+Challenges still persist, for instance, identifying debris-covered tongues remains a complex task due to their spectral similarity to surrounding rocks.
+GlaViTU also faces issues in accurately classifying shadowed ice and detecting small glaciers.
+The limited detection performance for smaller glaciers ($<0.1$\,km\textsuperscript{2}) can also be partially attributed to the uncertainties inherited in human-derived inventories, which arise from subjective decisions regarding the minimum glacier area to include, with typical values ranging from 0.01\,km\textsuperscript{2}\,\supercite{paul_inventoryrecommendations_2009} to 0.05\,km\textsuperscript{2}\,\supercite{liu_largeareathreshold_2024}.
+For dense ice m\'elange, our models exhibit a significant number of false positives because its spectral signature is similar to that of clean ice and it is underrepresented in our datasets.
+Furthermore, unexpected artefacts occasionally occur on coastlines, likely caused by similar-to-ice low water body reflectance in the short-wave infrared range and zero slopes in the DEM for the masked ocean.
 It implicates the need for further model or algorithm refinement.
-For example, during model training, an adaptive sample strategy that feeds to the model more challenging samples can be beneficial to improve the performance on the difficult-to-classify targets.
-Alternatively, some of the targets can be treated in a special manner.
-For instance, calving fronts can be mapped with methods proposed by Wu et al.\supercite{wu_amdhooknet_2023} or Heidler et al.\supercite{heidler_hedunet_2022}.
-Post-processing can be applied to eliminate some of the problems.
+For example, during model training, an adaptive sample strategy that feeds to the model more challenging samples could be beneficial to improve the performance on the difficult-to-classify targets.
+Alternatively, some of the targets could be treated in a special manner.
+For instance, calving fronts could be mapped with methods proposed by Wu et al.\supercite{wu_amdhooknet_2023} or Heidler et al.\supercite{heidler_hedunet_2022}.
+Post-processing could be applied to eliminate some of the problems.
 For instance, sliver polygons on the medial moraines of glaciers could be filtered out based on shape descriptors, and artefacts at coastlines could be removed using masks that indicate glacier absence based on a priori knowledge.
-Also, the confidence bands present an opportunity to improve debris cover mapping as discussed below.
+Also, the confidence bands present an opportunity to improve small glacier and debris cover mapping as discussed below.